-Bitcoin is a digital currency or cryptocurrency that is exchanged over the internet using a cryptographic system and that secures transactions through blockchain technology, something like a shared ledger that is kept on several computers in different locations.
-In this way it is very difficult for the system to be hacked.
+Bitcoin is a digital currency, or cryptocurrency, exchanged over the internet using a cryptographic system that secures transactions through blockchain technology as a shared ledger kept on several computers in different locations.
+In this way, it is very difficult for the system to be hacked.

 What is Bitcoin Chart?

 Graphics are designed to show information about a particular topic in a simple and instantly understandable way.
-Through the use of graphics, people can do evaluations without having to “read” a lot of boring technical material.
-Bitcoin charts can help interested parties see and understand the information healthily at a faster and more accurate pace.
+People can do evaluations without having to “read” a lot of boring technical material through graphics.
+Bitcoin charts can help interested parties see and understand the information healthily faster and more accurately.
 Understanding bitcoin charts will allow for better hedging exercises, thus providing better savings.

 Keeping track of the bitcoin price and its general direction can help you know when to buy, hold, or sell.
-Since reading bitcoin price charts can often be daunting for beginners, here we created some simple steps.
+Since reading bitcoin price charts can often be daunting for beginners, we created some simple steps here.

 - Types of bitcoin price tables

 - Understanding the bitcoin price chart:

 Although the value of bitcoin must be derived from its adoption and use in general, the prices do not always reflect this.
 As with all tradable assets, bitcoin prices are heavily influenced by external factors such as public sentiment, supply and demand, and sheer speculation.
 As with all cryptocurrencies, there is no single price for bitcoin at any given time.
 Different markets trade at different rates, depending on the fees involved, available volume, and even the whims of large individual investors (aka whales).